Made with simple ingredients and no added sugars, this Healthy Pina Colada Smoothie is full of tropical flavors and wholesome ingredients.

 - Orange Juice: If you have the patience to juice fresh oranges, that will yield the BEST pina colada.
 But by all means, use any orange juice you have on hand.

-- Coconut Milk: Canned coconut milk is best for pina coladas for a rich, pure taste.
+- Coconut Milk: Canned coconut milk is best, as it gives the smoothie a rich, pure taste.
 Light or full-fat works, but I do find that the light coconut milk blends easier into the smoothie.
 Use leftover coconut milk to make Coconut Coffee Creamer or Butter Chicken or refrigerate for up to 5 days.

-- Bananas: Bananas may not be traditional in pina coladas, but the banana sweetens this cocktail perfectly without the need for added sugars.
+- Bananas: Frozen banana chunks give this smoothie a creamy, frozen texture, but fresh bananas work as well.
+And while bananas may not be traditional in a pina colada but the banana sweetens this cocktail perfectly without the need for added sugars.
 And in my travels, I can say, MOST Caribbean islands add bananas to their pina coladas as well.
-Frozen banana chunks give this smoothie a creamy, frozen texture, but fresh bananas work as well.

 - Liquor (optional): White or dark rum is considered traditional in a Pina Colada.
 I personally recommend Coconut Rum for this cocktail.
 And in a pinch, plain vodka will work in place of the rum.